 - You can save a sequence as a group of individual image files. - You can save a sequence as a single (TIF or BigTIFF format), "sequence image file" that is composed of multiple images.
+Befor to the Viewing, Editing, and

 Refer to the Viewing, Editing, and Annotating Images section for details on viewing and modifying image sequence files.